Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 What is a North Carolina Residential Lease Agreement?

 A North Carolina residential lease agreement creates a valid contract when signed that complies with North Carolina state laws.
-North Carolina requires a maximum security deposit of Two weeks' rent if the rental period is week-to-week, 1.5 months' rent if the rental period is month-to-month, and 2 months' rent for longer rental periods. and 30-day notice for termination.
+North Carolina requires a maximum security deposit of 2 months rent for leases longer than month-to-month, 1.5 months for month-to-month leases and 30-day notice for termination.
 Our free generator auto-fills all required North Carolina clauses for instant compliance.

 Essential legal requirements for North Carolina rental agreements and lease documents